woossi0/suite/docs/usermanual/source/glossary.rst

      See :term:`Web Processing Service`.

    XML
-     Extensible Markup Language.
+     eXtensible Markup Language.
 A document encoding markup language, designed for data transport and storage.